 Lee Clay Products, a former brick factory in Clearfield, Kentucky, was in operation until 1970.

-In 1900, a corporation was formed in New Jersey and Pennsylvania and was focused on timber extraction and processing in eastern Kentucky.1 The Clearfield Lumber Company was organized in 1905 and constructed a large sawmill along Triplett Creek south of Morehead, and was connected to the Chesapeake & Ohio Railroad’s Lexington Subdivision via the Morehead & North Fork Railroad in 1907.
-A company town, Clearfield, was established a year later.
+The Clearfield Lumber Company, organized in 1905, constructed a large sawmill along Triplett Creek near Morehead.
+1 It was connected to the Chesapeake & Ohio Railroad’s Lexington Subdivision via the Morehead & North Fork Railroad in 1907, and in 1908, Clearfield constructed a namesake company town.

 - “‘Lee Clay Products’ exhibition opens Feb.
 7 at KFAC.”
 Morehead News 23 Jan.
 2013: n. pag.
 Web.
 27 Jan.
 2014.
 Article.